-Comment Document No. Commenter Comment Response 8 Candace Head-Dylla Comments regarding the January 2017 DOE/EA-1856 Draft Environmental Assessment for the CONVEYANCE OF REAL PROPERTY AT THE PORTSMOUTH GASEOUS DIFFUSION PLANT IN PIKE COUNTY, OHIO.
+Comment No. Commenter Comment Response Document No. 8 Commenter Candace Head-Dylla Comments regarding the January 2017 DOE/EA-1856 Draft Environmental Assessment for the CONVEYANCE OF REAL PROPERTY AT THE PORTSMOUTH GASEOUS DIFFUSION PLANT IN PIKE COUNTY, OHIO.
 As people whose families have suffered the health effects of living next to a uranium contamination site and whose community has been sacrificed to the lack of real cleanup efforts, the Bluewater Valley Downstream Alliance joins with other affected communities in Ohio in asking the DOE to reconsider its current proposal, which is flawed in a number of ways.
 [8-01] As others have pointed out, the title of the Environmental Assessment document DOE/EA-1856 is in conflict with the document itself, since the EA is for all but 100 acres of the entire Portsmouth Nuclear Site.
-[8-01] See General Response 1b.
-The consideration of transfer of up to 3,677 acres was a bounding assumption for this EA, representing the maximum amount of real property that could be transferred.
 The Department of Energy has released this Environmental Assessment as an attempt to clear the way for the transfer up to 3,677 acres of land at the Portsmouth Nuclear Site (PORTS) to private or other entities.
 This is not a real solution.
-It is acting for the sake of convenience without serious concern for long-term effects. anount of real property that could be transferred.
-[8-02] DOE/EA-1856 is extraordinarily broad, insufficient and premature.
+It is acting for the sake of convenience without serious concern for long-term effects.
+[8-02] DOE/EA-1856 is extraordinarily broad_insufficient [8-01] See General Response 1b.
+The consideration of transfer of up to 3,677 acres was a bounding assumption for this EA, representing the maximum amount of real property that could be transferred. and premature.
 The EA also violates the Department's own requirements for an Environmental Impact Statement.
-[8-02] See General Responses 1a, 1b, 1c, and 2c.